2015 NFL season: Player movement

-The 2015 NFL League Year began on Tuesday, March 10, 2015 at 4:00 p.m.
+The 2015 NFL League Year began on Tuesday, March 10, 2015, at 4:00 p.m.
 ET.
 On Saturday, March 7, clubs started to contact and enter into contract negotiations with the certified agents of players who became unrestricted free agents upon the expiration of their 2014 contracts at 4:00 p.m.
 ET on March 10.
 On Tuesday, March 10, 2015, clubs exercised options for 2015 on all players who have option clauses in their 2014 contracts, submitted qualifying offers to their restricted free agents with expiring contracts and to whom they desire to retain a Right of First Refusal/Compensation, submitted a Minimum Salary Tender to retain exclusive negotiating rights to their players with expiring 2014 contracts and who have fewer than three accrued seasons of free agency credit, "Top-51" began, all clubs must be under the 2015 salary cap, all 2014 player contracts expired at 4:00 p.m.
 ET and trading period for 2015 began.
 (4:00 p.m.
 ET).

+This season's salary cap increased to $143.28 million per team, up from $133 million in 2014.